pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 - An  account with a payment method set up to pay for the cloud infrastructure resources you create and appropriate account permissions and knowledge to:
   - Select an appropriate location to deploy your database resource and OpenShift cluster.
 The cluster and PostgreSQL database into which you install Pega Platform must be in the same location.
-  - Create an OpenShift project by installing OpenShift software on your cluster resources.
+  - Create an Openshift cluster or use an existing cluster you can access.
   - Create an SQL instance using a cloud resource that is accessible to the pods in the Openshift deployment using a supported database.
 For support details, see [URL and Driver Class](https://github.com/pegasystems/pega-helm-charts/tree/master/charts/pega).

   You are responsible for any financial costs incurred for your cloud infrastructure resources.